Latest Update On COVID-19 Testing

-Demand is extremely high at the community testing centres in Hamilton: Founders Theatre on Norton Road, Claudelands Event Centre at Gate 3, Brooklyn Road and at the Raglan pop-up testing centre.
+COVID-19 was detected in samples of wastewater testing collected from Raglan on October 4 and 5 and further testing is underway.

+Negative results were returned from wastewater samples taken in other areas of the Waikato.
+These were from Hamilton, Huntly, Maramarua, Matangi, Meremere, Ngaruawahia, Putaruru, Taupo, Tauwhare, Te Kauwhata, Te Kowhai and Tokoroa.

-People can also get tested on appointment at GP practices across the city, including designated GP practices that take enrolled and non-enrolled patients.
+People can also get tested on appointment at GP practices across the region, including designated GP practices that take enrolled and non-enrolled patients.
 See Healthpoint for a full list of options.

 It is important that our testing facilities are available for those priority individuals who meet the criteria for seeking a test at this time.
 This allows us to rapidly investigate whether there has been any community spread.